omranjamal/quickcd/README.md

 - Duplicate terminal: `Ctrl` + `Shift` + `T` but in command form.
 - Open tab from anywhere under a repo: Automatically detects the repo root.
+- Support for `cd`-ing in current terminal (useful over ssh, or in IDE integrated terminal)
 - Automatically picks up submodules and git repos.
 - Include any directory (even if they aren't submodules) via glob patterns.
 - Exclude any directory.